 Andorra is not in the European Union.
 However, the country does use the euro as its currency, the same as Spain and France.

 Andorra has border controls between itself and both Spain and France.
+There are two border crossings one from France (Pas de la Casa) and one from Spain (Farga de Moles).
+Both are open 24 hours a day.
 Usually crossing the border is quick and easy, but you can never rule out delays.

 How to Get to Andorra from Barcelona